-Small upsets that don’t get handled well inevitably lead to much bigger upsets down the road.
-So if you are not that great at handling upsets, you could use “Relationship CPR.”
-What’s that?
+Small upsets that don’t get handled will inevitably lead to much bigger upsets down the road.
+So if you are not that great at handling upsets well, you could use “Relationship CPR.”
+What is that?
 Catch.
 Pause.
 Repair.

 Here’s how it works.
 Alan came home late but didn’t call.
 Sarah reacted by complaining and criticizing him.
 He counter-reacted by defending himself, then dismissing her as over-emotional.
 Sarah realized they were in a familiar downward spiral.
 Time for Relationship CPR… Continue reading

 What’s the difference between couples who share long term happiness and those who don’t?
 In a word, they know how to repair.
 All partners go in and out of synch and can occasionally be at odds.
 How this gets handled makes all the difference.

 Couples who keep love alive are good at quickly repairing the riffs and glitches every relationship encounters.
 Knowing how to repair is a vital skill to keep love alive and thriving.
 Continue reading

 An often overlooked factor that creates stress and upset between partners has to do with the differing rate or pace at which partners express themselves.
 Often this is due to an overlooked factor: their brains run at different clock speeds.
 Like the race between the tortoise and the hare, some people’s brains run faster, and some run slower.